History of HMC

 In 2006, HMC moved into its present headquarters in Market Harborough.

-Please click here for a list of past Chairmen and Secretaries of HMC.
+Please click here for a list of past Chairs and Secretaries/Executive Director of HMC.